rossetti/KSLBook/docs/06-Chapter6.md

 *balk* if he or she refuses to enter the system and simply departs without receiving service.
 Model this situation using and estimate the probability that a customer will balk because the line is too long.
 Run your model for 1 year, with 20 replications.
+Use stream 1 for the arrival process and stream 2 for the service process.
 :::

 ***